 In 2013, The Danish Institute for Human Rights warned that “it cannot be excluded that the prohibition of blasphemy in Denmark would be enforced in connection with the interpretation of religious texts, which makes it difficult to meet the requirement of predictability in a state based on the rule of law”.

-However, several human rights bodies responded to this decision in 2015 with roughly the following argument: that genuine incitement to hatred and violence are prohibited in law by other means, therefore the perpetuation of a wider “blasphemy” ban may be regarded as surplus to requirements, with free expression suffering as collateral damage.
+Several human rights bodies responded to this decision through 2015 with roughly the following argument: that genuine incitement to hatred and violence are prohibited in law by other means, therefore the perpetuation of a wider “blasphemy” ban may be regarded as surplus to requirements, with free expression suffering as collateral damage.
 In particular, on 2 March, 2015, Danish PEN expressed sympathy for the government’s concerns regarding law and order, but nevertheless called on the government to repeal the law, arguing that freedom of religion “must also include freedom to doubt, to criticise and – yes, to satirize”.
 PEN argued that mockery of the sacred was not a goal they were seeking to uphold in itself, but that there can be no open and free society if religion cannot be disputed.

-Then, on 12 May 2015, the Danish Institute for Human Rights recommended the abolition of the “blasphemy” law as a necessity for the upholding of “individual human rights”.
+On 12 May 2015, the Danish Institute for Human Rights recommended the abolition of the “blasphemy” law as a necessity for the upholding of “individual human rights”.

 On April 30, 2015, Justitia answered the national hearing and again recommended repeal.
 Justitia, the Danish judicial think-tank, monitors issues of human rights and, in particular, free speech violations.